keebenthusiast/Kiss-Light_Hub/README.md

 ### WORK IN PROGRESS

-Anything that supports mqtt, though [Tasmota](https://tasmota.github.io/docs/) was used in developing this program.
+Anything that supports mqtt, though [Tasmota](https://tasmota.github.io/docs/) was used in developing this server.

 Currently supported types of devices (as of v0.2 and later):